Goodbye 2016, Year’s End.

 As small as it is, there have been times that I have been able to immerse myself in it and it can be quite refreshing on a hot and humid summers day.

-Once, whilst lying prone among the flooded grasses, with dragonflies and damselflies filling the air like fairies, an ele came to splash too and we had a bit of a stand-off as to whose pond it was on that particular day.
+Once, whilst lying prone among the flooded grasses, with dragonflies and damselflies filling the air like fairies, an ele also came down to splash.
+He was a tad startled and we had a bit of a stand-off as to whose pond it was on that particular day.
 We ended up sharing.

-After the pond, I ventured to the Ntsiri riverbed in the hope that there would finally be water after a week of heavy showers and soaking rain.
+After the pond, I ventured to the Ntsiri riverbed in the hope that there would finally be flowing water after a week of heavy showers and soaking rain.
 The Ntsiri River is a large, dry watercourse for almost 360 days a year and only flows after heavy rains late in summer.
+It briefly bends into and out of Mansimvula about halfway up the western boundary.

 Nature gives us these perfect moments where so many factors come together to please and calm the soul and, invariably, it is impossible to photograph, film or capture but in the heart and memory.

-And so I endeavor to share it here.
-Albeit brief.
+And so I endeavor to share it here, albeit brief and soft in focus.

 Naturally, the younger Bulls were last to emerge and as they did so, the small herd of buff followed in their wake.
 One young ele bull, a teenager not much bigger than the biggest of the buffalo bulls, tried to intimidate a big dagga boy and his delight was evident as he strutted on the bank with his head high and ears held out, quivering with rigidity and defiance as the old bovid fled across the shallow water to the other side.

-Since the young ele bull was only marginally bigger and the buffalo’s horns intimately more threatening, the young ele backed off and found safer ground closer to the herd.
+Since the young ele bull was only marginally bigger and the buffalo’s horns inimitibly more threatening, the young ele backed off and found safer ground closer to the herd.

 Later today I may venture out to meet up with some humans.
 It is, after all, the end of the year.
 A year I want to see close.